 Flash storage improves data center performance

 The advent of flash storage arrays will impact data centers by providing faster data access, reduced storage array space and power savings.

-The new storage technology stems from startups such as Pure Storage, Nimbus Data, Violin Memory, WhipTail Technologies and a host of others.
+The new storage technology stems from startups such as Pure Storage, Nimbus Data, Violin Memory, WhipTail Technologies (now part of Cisco) and a host of others.

 TechTarget recently fielded a survey consisting of 1,155 enterprise respondents.
 Results among the 625 respondents who answered a question about plans for their public or private cloud deployment in the next 12 months showed that 20.2% of companies have implemented a private cloud, and 15.5% will do so within the next 12 months.
 In comparison, in 2012, 16.2% said they implemented a private cloud and only 8.2% said they planned to do so in the next 12 months.